Skip to content Skip to footer

 • Postulates of quantum mechanics

-• wave function
+• Wave function

-• uncertainty principle
+• Uncertainty principle

-5. Structure of matter:
+5. Structure and properties of matter

-• atom and its structure
+• Atom and its structure

-• chemical bonds
+• Chemical bonds

-• electron band structure of solids
+• Electron band structure of solids

-• electrical conductivity of metals, semiconductors and insulators
+• Electrical conductivity of metals, semiconductors and insulators

-• magnetism of solids
+• Magnetism of solids

-• crystal structure
+• Crystal structure

-1. Fundamentals of biophysics
+.
+Fundamentals of biophysics

 • Synchrotron radiation – generation, properties and examples of applications in biological studies